MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-dsr-guide.md

 > It's recommended that admins complete this step for a Power Apps user.

 ### Step 4: Find personal data for the user in the Microsoft 365 Admin Center
-Some feedback mechanism in Power Apps are integrated with the Microsoft 365 Admin Center.
+Some feedback mechanisms in Power Apps are integrated with the Microsoft 365 Admin Center.

 For guidance on how to discover feedback data stored by the Microsoft 365 Admin Center, see ["How can I see my user's feedback?"](/microsoft-365/admin/misc/feedback-user-control#how-can-i-see-my-users-feedback).
 A [Microsoft Entra Global Administrator](/entra/identity/role-based-access-control/permissions-reference) is able to manage this data within the Microsoft 365 Admin Center without the need for Microsoft 365 or Office licenses.